Iyusuf40/decode-the-drawing/README.md

 ## Strategy

-The solution in this repository is quite simple.
+The solution in this repository is quite simple, and is still under development.

 - Get the video data for each frame.